uclaml/SPIN/README.md

     - `--frac_len`: length of the data fraction.
 Default is 0 which uses the entire dataset for generation.
 Set `frac_len` to a positive number to generate only for a fraction of data.
     - Setting `data_frac` to be 0, 1, 2... to generate for different fractions of length `frac_len`.
     - Note: maintain the same frac length when doing generation using data_frac.
 It's recommended to set a smaller `frac_len` to 800.
+- `--split`: choose the split for data generation
+    - default: `train`

 The generated data is in json format where each data contains the following attributes:
 ```